mathiasfls/Foundations-of-Cultural-and-Social-Data-Analysis/README.md

 The datasets used in this course can be found [here.](https://github.com/mathiasfls/Foundations-of-Cultural-and-Social-Data-Analysis/tree/main/data)

-Students can use these datasets(https://github.com/mromanello/ADA-DHOxSS/tree/master/data) to test their knowledge.
+Students can also use these datasets(https://github.com/mromanello/ADA-DHOxSS/tree/master/data) to test their knowledge.
 They are from the [Applied Data Analysis course](https://github.com/mromanello/ADA-DHOxSS).

 ## Assignments